slackapi/node-slack-events-api/examples/greet-and-react/README.md

 1. Go back to the app settings and click on `Event Subscriptions` on the left side navigation
 2. Enable events and enter your _Request URL_:
 	- ngrok or Glitch URL + `/slack/events`
-3. After you set up the Request URL, you should add event subscriptions under the "Bot Events" category.
+3. After you set up the _Request URL_, you should add event subscriptions under the "Bot Events" category.
 Add `message.channels` and `reaction_added`.
 4. Go to `OAuth & Permissions` item on the left side navigation, and input the _Redirect URL_:
 	- ngrok or Glitch URL + `/auth/slack/callback`